Myth, fairy tale or superstition.

 Molly climbed into her sleeping bag, turned her torch off, and snuggled down facing Cory.

-There was no point trying to explain that the forest was telling him the rain was coming.
+There was no point trying to explain the forest told him the rain was coming.
 The roots beneath the soil hummed with anticipation and the birds waited anxiously for the tasty meals to surface.

 “We’ll be leaving tomorrow so if it rains or not it doesn’t matter,” Cory told her.